Jaeyeon-Kang/ai-trading-app/docs/archive/EVOLUTION_ROADMAP.md

-# Evolution Roadmap (Archive)
+# Evolution Roadmap (Archived)

-This is the original, full roadmap document preserved for reference.
+This roadmap has been consolidated into `docs/ROADMAP.md`.

-- Consolidated summary: see `docs/ROADMAP.md`.
+- Universe tiers, token budgets, LLM gating, and risk caps now live in Roadmap.
-- Original full text remains at repository root: `EVOLUTION_ROADMAP.md`.
+- For granular implementation notes, see `docs/UNIVERSE_EXPANSION_PLAN.md` and `docs/MIXED_UNIVERSE_IMPLEMENTATION.md`.